 For more information on volunteer risk management please refer to the Risk Management and Insurance section.

-There are also a range of risk management resources and information for those working with volunteers available on the Volunteering Queensland website in the resource section for not-for-profits.
+There are also a range of risk management resources and information for those working with volunteers available on the Volunteering Queensland website.

 Recruit and select volunteers